mui/material-ui/docs/src/pages/components/buttons/buttons.md

 }
 ```

+However:

-However, you should add `pointer-events: none;` back when you need to display [tooltips on disabled elements](/components/tooltips/#disabled-elements) and the cursor won't change if you render something else than a button element, for instance, a link `<a>` element.
+- You should add `pointer-events: none;` back when you need to display [tooltips on disabled elements](/components/tooltips/#disabled-elements)
+- The cursor won't change if you render something other than a button element, for instance, a link `<a>` element.

 2. **DOM change**.
 You can wrap the button: